-Most activated charcoal sold in bulk is granular, meaning it is too abrasive and chunky for topical uses.
+Most activated charcoal sold in bulk is granular, which is too abrasive and chunky for topical uses.
 This activated charcoal by Multivita is an exception.
 It is very affordable and comes in packages of 2lbs.
 The AC is packaged in Mylar bags, which are air-tight and waterproof.

 This is far from the best quality of activated charcoal (which isn’t surprising considering the price).
 However, I wouldn’t be surprised if the quality is better than more expensive “premium” brands marketed for detoxes.

-The reason I trust this one more is that they list their product information.
+I trust this one more because they list their product information.
 The iodine number (900) isn’t fantastic, but it does have a very large surface area for adsorption of 1400-1800 m2/g.

-If you use a lot of activated charcoal and want one that is suitable for both internal and external use and water filtration, this is one of the best options on a budget.
+If you use a lot of activated charcoal and want one suitable for internal and external use and water filtration, this is one of the best options on a budget.

 Nature’s Way Activated Charcoal Capsules

 Choose because: Quality coconut activated charcoal capsules made in the USA.

 - Derived from: Coconut